The present invention concerns methods for

 • In vitro detection of human subjects presenting pulmonary and extra-pulmonary active tuberculosis

-POTENTIAL APPLICATIONS AND KEY ADVANTAGES OF THE TECHNOLOGY
+POTENTIAL APPLICATIONS AND KEY ADVANTAGES OF THE Description of Technology

 It is estimated that one third of the world population is infected with Mycobacterium tuberculosis and that 5-10 % of them will develop active tuberculosis during their lifetime.
 The risk to develop active tuberculosis is higher in different groups of patients at risk like HIV-infected subjects, patients with end-stage terminal disease, patients under severe immunosuppressive treatment (for autoimmune diseases, after solid grafts etc…), patients under biotherapies, etc.